-Inventories are stated at the lower of cost (using the weighted average cost method) or market.
+Inventories are stated at the lower of cost (using the first-in, first-out "FIFO" method) or market.
 We calculate inventory valuation adjustments for excess and obsolete inventory based on current inventory levels, movement, expected useful lives, and estimated future demand of the products and spare parts.